 #10 – GENG KHAEW WAN GAI (GREEN CURRY CHICKEN)

 Truly a classic.
-Thai green curry chicken is pretty popular back here in the states, but again, you must try this yummy food at the sour!
+Thai green curry chicken is pretty popular back here in the states, but again, you must try this yummy dish in Thailand at the sour for an authentic taste!
 Warning: it’s very spicy, so we do recommend eating it with a side of rice!

 #9 – FRESH COCONUTS